 - Provides an annual statement of the security of information assets for the Annual Governance Statement (as part of the audit process).

-Within GOSH this role sits Nicola Grinstead, Deputy Chief Executive.
+Within GOSH this role sits with Phil Walmsley, Chief Operating Officer.

 Data Protection Officer